MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 * ```Dataset.create_training_dataset```

-Aggregates a melspectrogram and performs a base-file-wise train-val-test split.
+Aggregates a melspectrogram and performs a track-wise train-val-test split (meaning no two slices from the same audio file are in different splits).
 Saves the aggregated and split datasets as numpy arrays.

 -----------------------------------